Rusty Angelfish

 Habitat: Distribution / Background

-Rusty Angelfish are endemic to the Western Pacific.
-They are found in Tanabe Bay then Southern Japan to the southwest tip of Taiwan, and in the Philippines.
-They inhabit seaward reefs that are surrounded by rocky areas to provide cover.
+These dwarf angels are found at depths from 20 – 98 feet (6-30 m).
+They inhabit seaward reefs that are surrounded by rocky areas which provide cover.
 The rubble areas close by are a good supply of algal growth.
-These dwarf angelfish are found alone or in small groups eating benthic algae, weeds, cnidarians, hard corals, coral polyps, sponges, and tunicates They are found at depths from 20 - 98 feet (6-30 m).
+These dwarf angelfish are found alone or in small groups eating benthic algae, weeds, cnidarians, hard corals, coral polyps, sponges, and tunicates.

 • Scientific Name: Centropyge ferrugata